kristian94/benchmarker/readme.md

 Benchy - a tool for dynamically creating and executing benchmark suites in containerized environments, tailored to specific performance needs.

-- Utilizes Docker to provide isolated, automated and configurable runtime environments for benchmarking
+- Utilizes Docker to provide isolated, automated and configurable runtime environments for compiling and benchmarking
 - Produces key metrics to provide useful insight into the benchmarked code
-- Fine-tuning of the benchmark runtime's available resources (ram, cpu) can be used to simulate different environments
+- Fine-tuning of the benchmark runtimes available resources (ram, cpu) can be used to simulate different environments

 ## setup